 For the administration of your studies

 We will use your information, as provided by you or your employer, to administer all financial aspects of your relationship with us.
-This includes managing and collecting payments for course fees from your employer and the ESFA (Education and Skills Funding Agency), and payments for car parking, fines, bursaries and other support allowances, as well as for debt recovery purposes in the event money is owed to the University.
-We may use external debt collection agencies for this purpose.
+This includes managing and collecting payments for course fees from your employer and the ESFA (Education and Skills Funding Agency), and payments for car parking, fines, bursaries and other support allowances.
+We will also use your information for debt recovery purposes in the event money is owed to the University and may use external debt collection agencies for this purpose.

 Operation of the University’s regulations, procedures and codes of practice

 We will use information about you if you make, or are the subject of, a complaint or allegation involving another apprentice or student, member of staff or external party under any of the University’s rules, regulations, procedures or codes of practice.
 We may also use information about you that is publicly available, such as information posted to social media and other public forums, where this is relevant in a particular case e.g. complaints about inappropriate posts on social media.
 Information will be used to investigate complaints or allegations, manage the outcomes and put in place any remedies, including additional support or disciplinary measures.
-This includes investigating cases where academic misconduct is suspected (which includes suspected plagiarism, cheating or collusion) and Fitness to Practise cases (where this is relevant to your course).
+This includes investigating cases where academic misconduct is suspected (which includes suspected plagiarism, cheating or collusion), fitness to study and fitness to practise cases (where this is relevant to your course).
 The investigations mentioned here may also involve using information about any criminal convictions you receive during the time you are enrolled, in order to determine whether or not you are able to continue on your course (for example, where a particular type of conviction may prevent you from undertaking mandatory placements) or to determine any steps that should be taken in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and vulnerable adults.

 Security and crime prevention

 The University operates a CCTV system for security and crime prevention purposes, which includes the use of body worn video devices.
-The CCTV system covers University buildings (inside and outside) and public areas across the main campus.
+The CCTV system covers University buildings (inside and outside) and public areas across our campuses.
 Your images are likely to be captured by the CCTV system while you are on, in, or near University premises.
 CCTV footage will be used to maintain the security of the University community, enhance public safety, prevent and detect crime and apprehend and prosecute offenders.
 CCTV footage may be used, where there is a lawful basis, in the investigation of complaints and allegations made under the University’s rules, regulations, procedures and codes of practice.
 Further information is available in our CCTV Privacy Notice.

-The University may also use your information to carry out welfare checks, maintain a safe environment around the University campus and University accommodation and investigate complaints or concerns.
+The University will also use your information to carry out welfare checks, maintain a safe environment around the University campus and University accommodation and investigate complaints or concerns.

 Delivery of facilities and services

 We will use your information to provide you with services and facilities such as an IT service (which involves using your information to help keep our IT network and systems secure, including the requirement to use multi-factor authentication to access our IT services), library, accommodation, parking permits, sports centre, clubs and societies (via the Students’ Union) and a careers service.
 All apprentices and graduates are automatically eligible to receive ongoing support from the Careers Service.
 The Careers Service uses your information to provide specialist careers advice, mentoring, help with CV preparation and advertising and informing you of job vacancies.
 Further information is available in the Careers Service Privacy Notice.